a-flyleaf/ygbtdm/about.md

 layout: 1.1
 title: about
 ---
-A twitchy survivalist-wannabe warily teams up with a suspiciously-careless girl in a thrilling, destructive hellscape.
+A twitchy survivalist-wannabe warily pairs up with a suspiciously-careless girl in a thrilling, destructive hellscape.

 {%include figure.html
 	img="about-temp"
 	alt="Comic panel featuring the two main characters.
 The smaller one, smiling, offers a handshake; the other is surprised."
 %}

 Website for a story-project-thing that spawned around early 2021.
-As of June 2022 a >300-image [colorscript](https://www.slashfilm.com/533711/pixar-color-supercut/) has been completed; these will likely be published all in one go, and then we'll see what else happens with the story from there.
-(See [this blog post from late 2021](https://a-flyleaf.github.io/blog/project-rambling#now-what) for why it's not being made as a traditional webcomic.)
+Rather than being published 100% as a traditional webcomic (see [a blog post from late 2021](https://a-flyleaf.github.io/blog/project-rambling#now-what) for rationale), the story presentation's being winged; between February and June 2022, a >300-image colorscript was completed, and as of August it's being fleshed out for publication proper.

 > Content note: **Story contains mature themes.** There is no explicit gore or nudity.
 Art may feature body horror.
 Creator has chosen not to use more specific warnings.

-For now, a majority of the site is composed of [story-related art]({%include url.html%}/gallery).
+For now, a majority of the site consists of [story-related art]({%include url.html%}/gallery).
 Major updates are noted on the [changelog]({%include url.html%}/changelog).

 ## on spoilers
-Because there's been little public filtering from the getgo, **spoilers are everywhere**, frequently with little to no indication that they are in fact spoilers.
-Subsequently I'm not too fussed about withholding things.
+If you want to read "blind," jumping right into the 2022 colorscript is the way to go---except it's not done yet.
+Until then, assume **spoilers are everywhere**.

 That said, if I think something is especially significant, it'll be hidden; text is grayed out <span class="spoiler">like this</span>, and images are obscured like this: